Case Study: Enchant Christmas Light Maze

 The Christmas season is all about bringing friends and family together and that’s exactly what we wanted to capture in our videos.
 We created six Facebook videos to promote the event and encourage contest participation.
 The videos were a quick and successful way to bring the magic of the event to such a large audience.

-With any event, the first attempt is always going to require ironing out a few details.
+In any event, the first attempt is always going to require ironing out a few details.
 For the 50 days Enchant was open, our team was on call to answer questions and concerns that came through social media.
 This included directing online reviews as well as shooting a video to keep the public informed on how issues were being resolved.

 The contest and video posts brought the online audience up by 40% and reached 16 million impressions by the end of the campaign (almost a 480% increase since their initial Facebook page creation).
 The social media promotions were a huge success, pulling a total of 230,000 people through the event.

 The silver lining was in our team’s response to the vast amount of comments.
-Despite getting hundreds of messages through the social channels, our video and social teams took action to address every concern.
+Despite getting hundreds of messages through social channels, our video and social teams took action to address every concern.
 The feedback was exactly what the audience was looking for and those posts achieved some of the highest engagement over the entire campaign.

 Working with a first-time event like Enchant was unpredictable but rewarding.
 We applied our social media management at a whole new (stress) level while maintaining the charm of the event.
-Our team worked quickly and professionally, giving us confidence to approach any social media challenge.
-The Enchant team celebrated a successful event and now have assets and data they can use to launch Enchant next season or in new cities.
+Our team worked quickly and professionally, giving us the confidence to approach any social media challenge.
+The Enchant team celebrated a successful event and now has assets and data they can use to launch Enchant next season or in new cities.

 Need to spread your project on social?
 Get in touch.